-2.5 The allocation to Private Equity Investments is 12 percent (12%).
-There shall be an over allocation factor assigned to take into consideration the average funding time and maturing of investments in this asset class versus the expected growth of the total System.
-(Amended 10/06/16)
+2.5 The allocation to Private Equity Investments is 10 percent (10%).
+There shall be a 1.5x over allocation factor assigned to take into consideration the average funding time and maturing of investments in this asset class versus the expected growth of the total fund.